pierky/arouteserver/docs/USAGE.rst

 Integration with IXP-Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since the popular `IXP-Manager <https://github.com/inex/IXP-Manager>`_ allows to `export the list of members in Euro-IX JSON format <https://github.com/inex/IXP-Manager/wiki/Euro-IX-Member-Data-Export>`_, this ARouteServer's command can also be used to integrate the two tools:
+Since the popular `IXP-Manager <https://github.com/inex/IXP-Manager>`_ allows to `export the list of members in Euro-IX JSON format <https://github.com/inex/IXP-Manager/wiki/Euro-IX-Member-Data-Export>`_, the ``arouteserver clients-from-euroix`` command can also be used to integrate the two tools and to build ARouteServer's list of clients automatically:

 .. code:: bash